GiuMangiaracina/Thesis/README.md

 - 'http://127.0.0.1:18081' (Spark2);
 - 'http://127.0.0.1:18082' (Spark3);

+## Offline training (optional)
+The training step is used to produce the set of initial impact vectors, which represent the effects of the actions on the various QoS metrics.
+ Since the the applications contains already the output of the training (IMXY/ICXY/ICRY.txt text files), it is not necessary to re-execute the training program if the initial configuration is maintained.
+However, if big changes to the properties are executed (during the db setup step), it is necessary to re-execute the training step.
+Moreover, since the computation performances may vary from a machine to another, is preferable to perform anyway this step.

+ - Execute the start_bash_win.cmd or start_bash.sh program in order to login within the three containers;
+ - (optional)  type ``` nano training.py ``` and modify the constant N, to configure the number of iterations of the training step, namely the number of times each action is tried.
+The result stored in the impact vectors will be the average of the N steps.
+ - In each of the terminals, type ``` python training.py ``` and wait until its completion.
+(Note that the required time can be quite long, depending on the number of nodes in the network and to the N value);
+ - in each of the terminals, type ``` cp -a /usr/spark-2.4.1/bin/output_training/. ./ ```, in order to copy the results of the training to the correct directory (/usr/spark-2.4.1/bin);
+ - close the terminals.

 ## Usage
 In the 'program' directory, re-execute the following program:
 - for Windows users: